matrixxx-dev/matrixxx-dev/README.md

 ### Build a boot device (a basic system)
-- Using the contents of the boot device and the files from the repository releases, it is possible to equip a USB stick (with a capacity of at least 32 GB – so you have enough storage space to experiment) with the `matrixxx live system`, which can then be used to develop your own custom compilations (see [matrixxx boot-device HowTo])
+- Using the contents of the boot device and the files from the repository releases, it is possible to equip a USB stick with the `matrixxx live system`, which can then be used to develop your own custom compilations (see [matrixxx boot-device HowTo])
+  - USB stick with a recommended capacity of at least 32 GB - so you have enough storage space to experiment
+  - **Note:** The pure basic system only has a total size of 3.7 GB

 [matrixxx-boot-device-content]:
 https://github.com/matrixxx-dev/matrixxx-boot-device-content